Tempo logotype

 • The two often complement: Celonis above for cross-functional transformation, Tempo for portfolio execution inside Jira.

-Celonis is an enterprise process intelligence overlay (a layer that sits on top of source systems and mines event data to map and redesign business processes) that mines and redesigns cross-functional processes – supply chain, finance and AP, IT workflows – through process mining (the technique of reconstructing how work actually flows by analyzing system event logs).
-Tempo is a modular alternative for the delivery portfolio question: Time, capacity, financial governance, and portfolio controls inside Jira.
+Celonis is an enterprise process intelligence overlay that mines and redesigns cross-functional processes – supply chain, finance and AP, IT workflows – by reconstructing how work flows from system event logs.
+Tempo offers a modular alternative for the delivery portfolio question: Time, capacity, financial governance, and portfolio controls inside Jira.

 Celonis and Tempo show up in the same conversations because both promise enterprise-scale intelligence.
-They're different categories though.
+Different categories, though.

 This page is for PMO leaders, delivery leaders, and finance/FP&A buyers trying to sort out where each tool earns its keep in strategic portfolio management (SPM).
 The core distinction: Celonis reshapes enterprise operations end-to-end over long cycles.
 Tempo gives delivery portfolios execution-native intelligence on the system of record they already run.

 Tempo runs natively on the Atlassian Marketplace with Fortune 500 deployments.
-Celonis publicly positions with a "$6.5bn value realized" claim and named enterprise customers including Fortune 500 names like PepsiCo and Accenture, plus public-sector deployments such as the NHS, per Celonis's published customer outcomes.
+Celonis publicly positions with a "$8 billion+ in value realized" claim.

 How do Celonis and Tempo compare?

 Celonis sells process mining and AI-for-enterprise-operations across cross-functional domains like supply chain, accounts payable, and IT workflows.
-Its narrative emphasizes enterprise AI, transformation, and the "Analyze → Design → Operate" cycle (Celonis's three-phase approach: Analyze process data, design improvements, and operate the redesigned process).
+Its narrative emphasizes enterprise AI, transformation, and the "Analyze → Design → Operate" cycle.

 Tempo offers a Jira-native SPM suite.
 Tempo Structure PPM builds custom issue hierarchies across projects and programs.
 Tempo Financial Manager covers budget vs. actuals, labor cost, and CapEx/OpEx.
 Tempo Capacity Planner provides individual and team dashboards with planned vs. actual.
 Tempo Timesheets delivers AI-powered time tracking through Atlassian Rovo agents.

-Scope is the biggest divide.
-Celonis looks horizontally across enterprise processes.
-Tempo looks vertically into delivery portfolios inside Jira.
-The buyers and questions differ accordingly.
+Scope is the clearest divide: Celonis cuts across enterprise processes horizontally while Tempo goes vertically into delivery portfolios inside Jira, and the buyers and questions reflect that.

-For a PMO asking "are we funding, staffing, and delivering the right work?"
-Tempo answers directly on the Jira system of record.
-For a transformation office asking "where do our enterprise-wide processes leak value?"
-Celonis's process mining is the fit.
+A PMO asking "are we funding, staffing, and delivering the right work?" gets a direct answer from Tempo on the Jira system of record.
+A transformation office chasing enterprise-wide process leaks will find Celonis's process mining fits that problem better.

 What each solution is best for